Communism in the Philippines: Establishment of the PKP

 Continuing unrest in Central Luzon culminated in the killing of Juan Feleo.
 The Hukbalahap was revived as the Hukbong Mapagpalaya ng Bayan (HMB, People's Liberation Army) and launched an insurrection against the Roxas government.
 PKP leadership was split between supporting the armed struggle and opposing it, though Jose Lava would eventually get the reins of Party leadership and fully lend its support to the HMB.

 The HMB rebellion peaked in 1950 at around 10,800 fighters.
 Under Jose Lava, the HMB planned to seize political power in "two years" and PKP members would bid each other goodbye with "See you in Malacañang!"
-The HMB launched "dress rehearsals" meant to test the overall capability and public reaction to their plan, but setbacks would result in the Lava's arrest alongside other prominent leaders, including Federico Maclang, Ramon Espiritu, Honofre Mangila, Magno Bueno, Federico Bautista, Iluminada Calonge, Angel Baking, and Sammy Rodriguez.
+The HMB launched "dress rehearsals" meant to test the overall capability and public reaction to their plan, but setbacks would result in Lava's arrest alongside other prominent leaders, including Federico Maclang, Ramon Espiritu, Honofre Mangila, Magno Bueno, Federico Bautista, Iluminada Calonge, Angel Baking, and Sammy Rodriguez.

 Taruc surrendered on May 16, 1954, owing to disagreements with the Lava leadership.
 Most HMB fighters surrendered as well, with some like Casto Alejandrino continuing to fight well into the 60's, and others like Faustino del Mundo turning to armed banditry.

 In 1957, the Anti-Subversion Law was enacted, outlawing the PKP, the HMB, and "any successors of any such organizations".
 Jesus Lava, a brother of Vicente and Jose Lava, had taken on the leadership of the Party and liquidated the HMB by transforming it into "organizational brigades."
 He also liquidated all basic units and organizations by enacting a "single-file" policy, before going underground.
 Lava continued to elude authorities until his arrest 9 years later, on May 21, 1964.